 Matter.
 As the Dictionary reads, you carry importance.
 You have significance.
 Not because the Dictionary says so, but because our Father, the Creator of this entire Universe down to the smallest molecule and unto the very likes of you, assigned you immeasurable value when He handcrafted you.

-Before you were even a seed in your mother’s mind, our Father God was dancing in a garden of all the things He loves about you.
+Before you were even a seed of desire in your mother’s heart, our Father God was dancing in a garden of all the things He loves about you.
 And there’s nothing you have done or will do that will ever change how proud He is of you.

 Like this Darling article reads, there are plenty of ways to make a difference in this world.
 My 6-month missions trip taught me the value of my voice; that when I speak, I am heard, and that there is power and authority in my tongue to speak life and love over those who need it most.
 But my mission didn’t end abroad, and my worth is no longer in my job; rather, my job fuels what I’m called to do, which is simply to spread this message as far and wide as I can: